awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/single-container-docker.md

-# Single Container Docker environments<a name="single-container-docker"></a>
+# Using the Docker platform<a name="single-container-docker"></a>

 **Important**
 Amazon Linux 2 platform versions are fundamentally different than Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.
 These different platform generations are incompatible in several ways\.
 If you are migrating to an Amazon Linux 2 platform version, be sure to read the information in [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

-AWS Elastic Beanstalk can launch single container Docker environments by building an image described in a `Dockerfile` or pulling a remote Docker image\.
+AWS Elastic Beanstalk can launch Docker environments by building an image described in a `Dockerfile` or pulling a remote Docker image\.
 If you're deploying a remote Docker image, you don't need to include a `Dockerfile`\.
 Instead, use a `Dockerrun.aws.json` file, which specifies an image to use and additional configuration options\.

 **Topics**
 + [Prerequisites](#single-container-docker.prereqs)